kknuut/Shelly_MQTT/README.md

  - Shelly Gas
  - Shelly Motion

+ - Shelly Pro 4PM (New communication protocol.
+Partial support:)

+You must configure MQTT custom path as following to get it into same topic structure as older units:

+shellies/<shelly-ident>
+for eg.  shellies/shellypro4pm-1

+"Generic status update over MQTT" should be enabled

 **I can only support devices that i have.
 Thank you for your understanding.**

 *Power consumption can be enabled in the plugin settings page manually, it's an optional feature without any further support